 One immediate solution is to reduce your scanning resolution drastically, to more reasonable values for the purpose.
 Smaller images use less memory, it's simple as that.
 This is imminently practical in many cases (if scanning at 9600 ppi, see page 48 about requirements).

 While scanning, do terminate all other programs not related to scanning, especially internet and Office programs, everything big, everything not essential.
-This of course makes their memory available.
+This makes their memory available.
 There is not enough memory to run everything at once with the scanner, unless you're a real glutton for pain (no sympathy if it is your own fault <grin>

 If the main disk is full, but you have another disk partition with space, then you can move your swap file to the partition with more free space, using the Windows Control Panel-System-Performance-Virtual Memory.
 This space won't help speed, but it may prevent total failure.